collaborativeinternet/collaborativeinternet.github.io/index.md

 7:00 PM PST - 11:00 PM PST
 [Coordination Google Doc](https://docs.google.com/spreadsheet/ccc?key=0Aqe_OvhjNeDPdHBfb25YTnYzQXNlZG5PSUduazhER0E&usp=sharing)

 Want to participate?
 Thinking about hosting a session?
 Get all signed up, set up and verified.
-A nice little instruction guide on getting set up both for hangouts and to host Hangouts on Air is about halfway down [this article](http://mackwebsolutions.com/blog/2012/08/the-comprehensiveish-guide-to-google-hangouts/).
+A nice little instruction guide on getting set up both for Google Hangouts and to host Hangouts on Air is about halfway down [this article](http://mackwebsolutions.com/blog/2012/08/the-comprehensiveish-guide-to-google-hangouts/).